-Many sales and business development executives complain about Social Media.
+Many Fire & Security sales and business development executives complain about Social Media.
 "It's a waste of time", they say, "it doesn't produce any decent leads"...
 You're just as likely to hear the same thing about networking too.

 In both cases you need to be clever.
 Here's what you shouldn't be doing...

 Blindly connecting with everyone and his wife with no thought for what's in it for you in terms of the growth of your business is a complete waste of time.
-500+ connections on LinkedIn that you never interact with are 500 strangers with no interest in you, your business or any of the cat pictures or sales pitches you post.
+500+ connections on LinkedIn that you never interact with?
+That's just 500 strangers with no interest in you, your business or any of the home security sales pitches you post.